Drzhivago264/Inference_Portal/README.md

     STRIPE_WEBHOOK_SECRET=""
     EMAIL_ADDRESS = "" (The EMAIL_ADDRESS that fowards contact form)
-    MAIL = "" (The password for EMAIL_ADDRESS that fowards contact form)
+    MAIL = "" (The password for EMAIL_ADDRESS that fowards contact form) DJANGO_SETTINGS_MODULE="inferenceportal.settings"
+    aws_access_key_id="" (The AWS key that can perform boot/stop/reboot/terminiate operation on your GPU instances) aws_secret_access_key="" (The AWS secret key that can perform boot/stop/reboot/terminiate operation on your GPU instances)

 Finally you can test the server with: